GetSafariTours

 6. Asilia Oliver's Camp

-Location: Inside the park (near the Silale Swamp).
+Best For: Wildlife-first travelers and anyone serious about walking safaris.
+Location: Inside the park (south-east, near the Silale Swamp).

 Pros & Cons:

-+ Proximity to Silale Swamp (elephant and predator hotspot).
++ Walking-distance access to Silale Swamp (predator and elephant hotspot).

 7. Nimali Tarangire